 “Our work shows that communities can empower themselves if they are given the right tools to do so,” says Lam Duy Tang, deputy director of IFAD’s program in the province of Cao Bang.
 “They can be resilient against climate change.”

 Such climate-savvy agriculture in rural areas is of growing importance.
-Some 3.4 billion people — 45 percent of the global population — live in the rural areas of developing countries.
-As the planet heats up, investing in rural people is seen as a long-term solution to the nexus of interrelated social issues that climate change is creating — from hunger to poverty, youth unemployment and forced migration.
+According to IFAD, some 3.4 billion people — 45 percent of the global population — live in the rural areas of developing countries.
+As the planet heats up, investing in rural people is seen as a long-term solution to the nexus of interrelated social issues that climate change is creating.
 According to the Global Center on Adaptation 2019 report, in the absence of effective adaptation, global food yields could decline by up to 30 percent by 2050.

 “Rather than thinking about climate change as a broad global problem, we need to take a localized response,” says Alex Ruane, co-director of the GISS Climate Impacts Group at the NASA Goddard Institute for Space Studies.
 “What really matters to people are changes that happen locally.
 These can seriously alter things we care about, like food production.”